About Cannabigerol (CBG)

 Effects of Cannabigerol

 Cannabigerol does not get the user high.
-It is non-psychoactive.
+It is non-intoxicating.
 Nevertheless, it does help to create a synergy by balancing the effects of THC with other cannabinoids.

 In general, cannabinoids exert their effects by contacting their own receptors, which are present all over the body.

-There are two kinds of cannabinoid receptors – CB1 and CB2.
+There are two kinds of cannabinoid receptors–CB1 and CB2.
 CBG acts on both receptors.
-However, its effect on both receptors is extremely weak when compared to the effect of THC.
+However, its effect on both receptors is extremely weak compared to the effect of THC.

-CBG affects the body by causing an increase in the anandamide levels.
+CBG affects the body by causing an increase in anandamide levels.
 Anandamide is a cannabinoid that helps in the regulation of body functions.
 It occurs naturally in the body.
 Functions regulated by this include sleep, appetite, and memory.
 Anandamide, just like THC, acts on CB1 and CB2 receptors to produce its effects.

-In the brain, CBG inhibits the uptake of gamma aminobutyric acid (GABA), an inhibitory neurotransmitter responsible for reducing excitability.
-In a particular study, it was discovered that the effects of CBG on GABA were far greater than that of CBD and THC.
+In the brain, CBG is thought to inhibit the uptake of gamma aminobutyric acid (GABA), an inhibitory neurotransmitter responsible for reducing excitability, which could make it a potential treatment for anxiety.
+In one particular study, it was discovered that the effects of CBG on GABA were far greater than that of CBD and THC.

 CBG is also known to antagonize the serotonin receptors, meaning it may have a role to play in the treatment of depression.

 Because of its ability to act on the nervous system without any accompanying psychotic effects, the benefits and medical usage of CBG have aroused great interest.

 Stimulation of bone healing and formation: The effects of CBG on bone formation were investigated in a 2007 study.
-Results showed that CBG can stimulate the stem cells of the bone marrow through the CB2 receptor.
+Results showed that CBG can stimulate stem cells of the bone marrow through the CB2 receptor.
 The idea is that CBG may be helpful in the formation of new bones and healing of fractures.

 Slows the growth of tumors: A review article published in 2009 showed that CBG and other cannabinoids inhibited the growth and progression of various cancer cells and tumors.
 By retarding the growth of tumors, these cannabinoids could prolong the life of cancer patients.